Diversity Conference Celebrates Inclusion

 The September 20 event will feature author and activist Angie Thomas as keynote speaker.

-The College at Brockport’s commitment to diversity comes into the spotlight — as both a celebration and a promotion of continued, open-minded dialogue — with its 18th annual Diversity Conference September 20.
+SUNY Brockport’s commitment to diversity comes into the spotlight — as both a celebration and a promotion of continued, open-minded dialogue — with its 18th annual Diversity Conference September 20.

 Each fall, the conference offers presentations and activities to enhance awareness of the divergent views and cultures that make up the College community.
 This year’s theme, “Building a Strategic Roadmap for Inclusive Excellence,” focuses on making Brockport an increasingly positive environment in which to learn, work, and live.